 There are substantial uncertainties regarding the interpretation and application of PRC laws and regulations, including, but not limited to, the laws and regulations governing our and the VIE's business, or the enforcement and performance of our contractual arrangements with the VIE.
-These laws and regulations may be subject to change, the enforcement of laws and regulations in China could be uncertain and the of rules and policies in China may change quickly with little advance notice, which could result in a material adverse change in our operations and the value of our ordinary shares.
+These laws and regulations may be subject to change, the enforcement of laws and regulations in China could be uncertain and the of rules and policies in China may change quickly with little advance notice, which could result in a material adverse change in our operations and the value of the securities we are registering for sale.
 New laws and regulations that affect existing and proposed future businesses may also be applied retroactively.
-Due to the uncertainty and complexity of the regulatory environment, we cannot assure you that we and the VIE would always be in full compliance with applicable laws and regulations, the violation of which may have adverse effect on our and the VIE's business and our reputation.
-Also, the PRC government has recently indicated an intent to exert more oversight over offerings that are conducted overseas and/or foreign investment in China-based issuers.
+Due to the uncertainty and complexity of the regulatory environment, we cannot assure you that we, our PRC subsidiary and the VIE would always be in full compliance with applicable laws and regulations, the violation of which may have adverse effect on our, our PRC subsidiary's and the VIE' indicated an intent to exert more oversight over offerings that are conducted overseas and/or foreign investment in China-based issuers.
 Any such action could significantly limit or completely hinder our ability to offer or continue to offer securities to investors.
-In addition, implementation of industry-wide regulations directly targeting our operations could cause our securities to significantly decline in value or become worthless.
-Therefore, investors of our company face potential uncertainty from actions taken by the PRC government affecting our business.
+In addition, implementation of industry-wide regulations directly targeting and the VIE's our operations could cause our securities to significantly decline in value or become worthless.
+Therefore, investors of our company face potential uncertainty from actions taken by the PRC government affecting our and the VIE's business.

-China's M&A rules and certain other PRC regulations establish complex procedures for certain acquisitions of PRC companies by foreign investors, which could make it more difficult for us to pursue growth through acquisitions in China.
+China's M&A rules and certain other PRC regulations establish complex procedures for certain acquisitions of PRC companies by foreign investors, which could make it more difficult for us, our PRC subsidiary and the VIE to pursue growth through acquisitions in China.